 Quite possibly the only good thing that comes out of this ridiculously frigid winter is the pure winter food.
 Snow food.
 Subzero food.
 We’ve found ourselves hunkered down on snow days and snow nights more times than I can count in the past month and with that, we’ve fallen in love with this chicken and dumplings recipe.

 Growing up in the northeast, neither of us had ever eaten this classic Southern comfort food before this winter (I know, right?!) but we’re smitten.
 Utterly smitten.
 This one-pot meal does take a little time to pull together but if you’ve got a couple hours to spare – most of which is inactive time – you won’t be disappointed.
-At its core, this chicken and dumplings is a hearty white chicken stew topped with fresh and fluffy melt-in-your-mouth dumplings made with rendered chicken fat you’ll save from the start of the recipe.
+At its core, this classic chicken and dumplings is a hearty white chicken stew topped with fresh and fluffy melt-in-your-mouth dumplings made with rendered chicken fat you’ll save from the start of the recipe.
 You could add some herbs to the dumplings if you so desire but in my Yankee opinion, the recipe is quite perfect as it is.
 At this point, this winter can shove it.
 But don’t take my chicken and dumplings away with it.

 I've made this recipe twice in the past few months; once using bone-in chicken thighs and once with boneless skinless thighs and the difference in flavor was negligible.
 If you want a slightly less fattening version, go with the boneless skinless thighs.
 You could also use chicken breasts here but the thighs really do have more flavor.